Key Stage 1

-Click on the year group to view each curriculum map
+Click on the year group to view what is happening in each year group this term

 At Hucklow Primary School we consider it very important that every child in Key Stage 2 should be able to access to high quality language teaching during their school life.
 The National Curriculum states: “Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.
 The teaching should enable pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
 It should also provide opportunities for them to communicate for practical purposes learn new ways of thinking and read great literature in the original language.
 Language teaching should provide the foundation for learning further languages, equipping pupils to study and work in other countries.”